bigplans47/ruby_catalogue_shoe_store/README.md

 To Test Locally

-git clone https://github.com/bigplans47/ruby_catalogue_shoe_store.git to your desktop cd volunteer_tracker bundle to install all required gems rspec and the tests will be ran ruby app.rb will start a localhost server
+git clone https://github.com/bigplans47/ruby_catalogue_shoe_store.git to your desktop

-Visit localhost:4567
+cd ruby_catalogue_shoe_store

+$bundle to install all required gems

+$rake db:create

+$rake db:migrate

+$rake db:test:prepare

+$rspec -and the tests will be ran

+$ruby app.rb -will start a localhost server

-For a Live Version
+Visit url localhost:4567 for a Live Version

+Add a shoe and store to see the app in action!

 Specifications